9mzodiac/9mzodiac/README.md

 ## Hi, I'm Daniel!

-I'm a fullstack engineer with 10+ years of experience building production software across frontend, backend, and decentralized systems.
+I'm a fullstack engineer with 10+ years of experience building software across frontend, backend, and decentralized systems.
 I'm especially interested in P2P applications, post-blockchain technologies, and ethical crypto.
 My work lives at the intersection of engineering, product design, and music, and I focus on building tools I would genuinely use myself.

 ## About Me
 - 🪙 Involved in P2P, Holochain, & Blockchain ecosystem since 2017.